citusdata/citus_docs/tutorials/tut-append-distribution.rst

   WHERE new_length IS NOT NULL AND old_length IS NOT NULL GROUP BY 2 ORDER BY 1 DESC LIMIT 20;

-That's all for now.
-To learn more about Citus continue to the :doc:`next tutorial <./tut-user-data>`, or, if you're done with the cluster, run this to stop the worker and master:
+We hope you enjoyed working through our tutorials.
+Once you're ready to stop the cluster run these commands:

 ::